HugoLeRoy94/Aging_Condensate/README.md

 - random_in_volume : generate coordinates to create crosslinkers in the surrounding of the strand.

 *warning* the constructor of strands  does not call *generate_binding_sites* and *compute_all_rates* despite these function being exclusively owned by the *Strand* class.
 This is because other geometrical parameters need to be set before we call them.
 Because *Strand* constructor is called before *Loop* or *Dangling* one we have to call these function at the end of the constructor.

+### LoopLinkWraps and loop_link
+In the file Container.h we create a class of container that manage the interaction between loop and linkers.
+The goal of this container is to manage the following dependencies :

+- Each strand own a list of crosslinker in its vicinity.
+When a strand bind somewhere, one of the crosslinker is not free anymore.
+This implies to change the rate of all the strand that has this crosslinker in its vicinity.
+- LoopLinkWrap thus also own a map that make the link between every linkers and the multiple strands that own this linker.
+- To quickly access the list of linkers in a vicinity of a strand, the LoopLinkWrap contain a map3D which is a custom container that can perform fast slicing.
+The vicinity is thus defined as cube around an area.

+The LoopLinkWrap must thus manage all the interaction between the three containers :
+- set<Strand*> loops : list of the strands.
+- map3d free_linkers : container of the free linkers for quick slicing.
+- map<array<double,3>,Strand*> linker_to_strand : link between a linker and a strand.